MengAiDev/Nbody/README.md

 # N-Body Simulation Video Generator

 This repository contains a Python script that simulates gravitational interactions between multiple celestial bodies and generates a video visualization of their motion.
-The implementation uses velocity Verlet integration for numerical stability.
+The implementation uses velocity Verlet integration for numerical stability and includes advanced visualization features.

 ![Sample Simulation](nbody3.mp4)